wavefrontHQ/docs/pages/doc/wavefront_security.md

 tags: [administration]
 sidebar: doc_sidebar
 permalink: wavefront_security.html
-summary: Understand how Wavefront secures your data and helps you fine-tune security for your cluster.
+summary: Understand how Wavefront secures your data and supports fine-tuning security for your cluster.
 ---

 Wavefront by VMware uses an inherently secure environment that protects your data and includes facilities for you to customize authentication and authorization.